Teaching Topics and Philosophy

 My teaching philosophy is to determine my students’ goals, where they want to go with their music, and help them discover their inner voice and continuously tap into it.
 Accessing your well of creativity is a significant part of learning your voice.
 I aim to help my students find exciting ways of practicing that unlock who they are as guitarists, composers, and artists.

 Legendary bassist Eddie Gómez praises Vicéns as “a creative musician that displays a new vision on the guitar.”
-Vicéns music is influenced by many genres, ranging from jazz, rock, classical music, electronic music, and Caribbean folklore.
+Vicéns music is influenced by many genres, including jazz, rock, classical, electronic, and Caribbean folklore.
 He has studied with Fernando Mattina, Paul Bollenback, Ray Anderson, and composers Daria Semegen, Carlos Cabrer, Lois V Vierk, and Marti Epstein.